Construction & Engineering

 Our construction and engineering clients come from both inside and outside of the industry—from owners and employers, contractors and sub-contractors, municipal entities, designers, and engineers, to the companies who hire these players for their construction needs.

 - In re Flint Water.
 Chaired the Expert Committee and Court- appointed to the Executive Committee coordinating class actions in state and federal courts on behalf of residents of Flint, Michigan who are pursuing claims for personal injuries and property damage arising from the water crisis resulting from lead contamination in the city’s water supply.
-Our team has secured $600 million in settlements to date with multiple governmental defendants, including the state of Michigan, in the Flint Water Crisis litigation.
+To date, the team has secured court-approved settlements valued at $626 million with multiple governmental defendants, including the state of Michigan.
 Litigation continues against other defendants, including two private engineering firms charged with professional negligence.

 - NRG Renew v.
 SunPower.
 Represented SunPower Corporation in a dispute against NRG Renew regarding a complex construction and financing arrangement.
 The parties developed one of the world’s largest utility-scale solar facilities, California Valley Solar Ranch (CVSR).
 As one aspect of the project financing, the parties sought a cash grant reimbursement from the US Department of Treasury.
 Treasury awarded less than the amount sought by the parties, and NRG brought this lawsuit asserting that SunPower must indemnify NRG for the shortfall in Treasury’s award, which SunPower disputes.
 SunPower asserted crossclaims against NRG alleging approximately $65 million in damages caused by NRG’s breach of the underlying agreements.
 The case was resolved on mutually agreeable terms.